 G7 and HIPAA certifications

 G7 guarantees color consistency.
-HIPAA-certified facilities handle sensitive data securely.
+HIPAA-certified facilities can support handling sensitive data securely.

 Real-time quality audits